 7. Storm WildEye Swim Shad

-When it comes to the most realistic lures you can use to catch flounder, one of my absolute favorites is the Storm WildEye Swim Shad.
-These lures can be purchased in a variety of different sizes depending on whether you’re going after a higher number of catches or more trophy-sized flounder.
-Many anglers agree that the pearl color works best and is the most versatile when it comes to catching fluke along the North American coast throughout the year.
+Regarding the most realistic lures you can use to catch flounder, one of my absolute favorites is the Storm WildEye Swim Shad.
+These lures can be purchased in various sizes depending on whether you’re going after a higher number of catches or more trophy-sized flounder.
+Many anglers agree that the pearl color works best and is the most versatile for catching fluke along the North American coast throughout the year.

-The Storm WildEye Swim Shad is made by Rapala and is one of the best quality swim shad lures you’ll find.
-Many anglers will also opt for the very similar Tsunami Swim Jig if they can’t find the WildEye Swim Shad.
+The Storm WildEye Swim Shad is made by Rapala and is one of the best quality swim shad lures.
+Many anglers will also opt for the similar Tsunami Swim Jig if they can’t find the WildEye Swim Shad.
 The only potential downside to this lure is that both are very expensive and it’s quite common to have the tail bitten off, which renders the lure virtually useless for catching flounder.

 - Extremely realistic appearance